openconfig/featureprofiles/feature/gribi/otg_tests/backup_nhg_multiple_nh_test/README.md

     *   An IPv4Entry for IP-2 in VRF-C, pointing to a NextHopGroup (in DEFAULT VRF)
         containing:
         *   One primary next-hop pointing to IP of ATE port-4
-*   Ensure that traffic with IP-1 as an outer IP (and an inner packet) is received at ATE port-2 and port-3.
+*   TODO: Ensure that traffic with IP-1 as an outer IP (and an inner packet) is received at ATE port-2 and port-3.
 Validate that AFT telemetry covers this case.
 *   Disable ATE port-2.
 Ensure that traffic for the destination is received at ATE port-3.